 And the best part is that breathing techniques can also be used outside of your meditations as a stress management technique (think: at your next doctor’s appointment to settle your nerves, or before taking a pregnancy test!).

-During the two-week wait, it’s key to avoid triggers as much as possible in order to prevent negative thoughts and worries from taking hold of your mindset.
+During the two-week wait, it’s key to avoid triggers as much as possible to prevent negative thoughts and worries from taking hold of your mindset.

 Remember: it’s okay to say no to catching up with friends, scrolling social media, and attending events like baby showers during this fragile time ‒ your feelings are valid, and this will help keep those triggers at bay.